Warhammer 40K: 1993’s First Tyranid Minis – Still Affecting 10th Edition

 Here we go with Tyranid Warriors, aka the walking turkey-bugs.
 These multipiece models were fairly large for their day and packed a variety of potent close combat and ranged weapons.
 They are effectively large upright Termagamts, and are fondly remembered by many as iconic if a bit goofy.
 You can still see vestiges of their original design in today’s modern Tyranid Warrior models.

-They were accompanied by the plastic Warriors with cool hollow ribcages that showed up in the 1990 Advanced Space Crusade box.
+They were accompanied by the plastic Warrior sprues with cool hollow ribcages and your choice of Deathspitters or Boneswords that showed up in the 1990 Advanced Space Crusade box.